Breastfeeding your premature baby

 - increases your confidence as a new parent

-For dads, holding your baby skin to skin:
+For dads and partners, holding your baby skin to skin:

 - helps you bond with your baby – babies can hear both parents' voices in the womb and will be calmed by the sound of your voice as well as their mum's